nomadicpeople/linux_tutorial/README.md

 Most of the content provided below is adapted from the notes for [Linux Basics Course](https://github.com/kodekloudhub/linux-basics-course) hosted on KodeKloud.
 We refer you to their Github repository if you would like to explore the full version of the course.

+### How to use this guidebook?

+Linux users: proceed to Chapter 1.

+Windows users: start with Chapter 0 to setup the Windows Subsystem for Linux.
+Launch WSL on your machine and proceed with the terminal.

+Mac users:

 # Table of Contents

 - [00-Setup](docs/00-Setup)